 - Use a commercial car wash that recycles water.

 - If you wash your own car, use a shut-off nozzle that can be adjusted down to a fine spray on your hose.
-For information on how to request free supplies click HERE
+For information on how to request free supplies click HERE ( During a drought, washing your vehicle(s) at home is prohibited.
+Vehicle washing at commercial facilities only.)

 - Operate clothes washers only when they are fully loaded or set the water level for the size of the load.